alealereyrey/Endoscopias2018/README.md

 - To investigate whether there is an association between the number of procedures performed and the number of polyps detected.
 - To investigate whether there is an association between the number of procedures performed and the polyp detection rate.
 - To calculate the studies completion rate
-- To Assess the quality of study preparation.
+- To Assess the quality of bowel cleansing.
 - To investigate if there is an association between the quality of the preparation and the type of laxative used.